Blucora Inc. is a leading provider of tax-smart financial solutions that empower people’s goals.

 The company operates through two primary businesses; HD Vest, the tax-focused broker-dealer which is headquartered in Irving, Texas, and Cedar Rapids, Iowa-based, tax-filing partner TaxAct, which provides affordable digital and downloadable tax management software.

-An initiative to re-evaluate all vendor relationships, beginning with office supplies, an overly expensive pain point across the business, provided visibility into who was spending what money across the organisation.
+An initiative was started to re-evaluate all vendor relationships, beginning with office supplies, an overly expensive pain point across the business, providing visibility into who was spending what money across the organisation.

 The company’s print fleet included 78 desktop printers and up to 30 devices, as well as 12 aged, large commercial-grade copiers.

 “Our research revealed that our desktop printing model was flawed.
-It became clear that printing was an enormous cost and time drain,” David added.
+It became clear that printing was an enormous cost and time drain,” David from Blucora explains.

 Another key driver for change was the requirement to improve information security.
 “We had an instance where month-end statements had been left on the printer.
 As a company with blackout dates for employees to trade stock, leaving something around could lead to big problems.”